-Line 565: Recommended actions for promoting accessible voting options at the national level (by federal agencies or other organizations) [insert new text below]
+Lines 565-566: Recommended actions for promoting accessible voting options at the national level (by federal agencies or other organizations).
+Insert new text below:

-- Commit to equalizing federal investment in voting accessibility to that currently invested in voting security through staffing levels within the EAC, NIST and CISA. - Establish a funding stream for the National Institutes on Disability, Independent Living and Rehabilitation Research (NIDILRR) to conduct ongoing research to increase accessible voting technology availability.
-Initial funding should establish a National Voting Access Research Center to -- - Develop a fully accessible paper based in-person voting interface, as a non-proprietary product, that is available for use within 18 months of the grant award. - Identify and disseminate best practices for functionality of input and output access features of in-person voting systems with a goal of infusing the best qualities of current assistive technology into accessible voting systems. - Identify and disseminate best practices for accessibility of remote voting applications ensuring a reasonable range of built-in access features are available along with compatibility with commonly used assistive technology.
+- Commit to equalizing federal investment in voting accessibility to that currently invested in voting security through staffing levels within the US Election Assistance Commission (EAC), NIST, and the Cybersecurity and Infrastructure Security Agency (CISA). - Fund the National Institutes on Disability, Independent Living, and Rehabilitation Research (NIDILRR) to establish a National Voting Access Research Center to -- - Develop an accessible paper based in person voting interface, as a nonproprietary product, that is available for use within 18 months of the grant award. - Identify and disseminate best practices for functionality of input and output access features of in person voting systems with a goal of infusing the best qualities of current assistive technology into accessible voting systems. - Identify and disseminate best practices for accessibility of remote voting applications ensuring a reasonable range of built-in access features are available along with compatibility with commonly used assistive technology. - Partner with cybersecurity experts to identify and disseminate best practices for electronic ballot return for accessible remote voting. - Establish the Office of Accessibility within the EAC to support and oversee state efforts to ensure voter accessibility and serve as a resource for advocates and voters. - Establish a new state grant program for the Office of Accessibility to administer that provides dedicated funding to states to ensure voting accessibility.
+To obtain funding, states would -- - Designate a lead agency and identify an office within that agency to be the state's voting accessibility office responsible for coordinating the state's efforts to ensure voting access and to respond to access barriers identified. - Establish an accessible website that provides voting information and resources so voters know how and where they can register to vote, how to locate their polling place, how to request absentee ballots, what accessible voting systems are available for them to use, where they can learn to use the accessible voting system, etc.

-- Partner with cybersecurity experts to identify and disseminate best practices for electronic ballot return for accessible remote voting. - Establish the Office of Accessibility in the EAC to support and oversee federal, state and local efforts to ensure voter accessibility and serve as a resource for advocates and voters. - Establish a new state grant program for the Office of Accessibility to administer that provides dedicated funding to states to ensure voting accessibility.
-To obtain funding, states would -- - Designate a lead agency and identify an office within that agency to be the state's voting accessibility office responsible for coordinating the state's efforts to ensure voting access and to respond to access barriers identified. - Establish an accessible website that provides voting information and resources so voters know how and where they can register to vote, how to locate their polling place, how to request absentee ballots, what accessible voting systems are available for them to use, where they can learn to use the accessible voting system, etc. - Upgrade to VVSG 2.0 certified accessible voting systems as soon as such systems are available and appropriation levels are sufficient. - Fund and create a national resource center on accessible voting to -- - Conduct trainings for election officials and poll workers on how to create accessible polling places and provide a private and independent voting experience for voters with disabilities; and - Establish a National Voter Accessibility Website that provides voting information and resources so voters know how to register to vote, request absentee ballots, cast a ballot, etc. and tracks the accessibility of online voter information nationwide.
+- Upgrade to VVSG 2.0 certified accessible voting systems as soon as such systems are available and funding levels are sufficient. - Fund and create a national resource center on accessible voting to -- - Conduct trainings for election officials and poll workers on how to create accessible polling places and provide a private and independent voting experience for voters with disabilities; and - Establish a National Voter Accessibility Website that provides voting information and resources so voters know how to register to vote, request absentee ballots, cast a ballot, etc. and tracks the accessibility of online voter information nationwide.